dweigend/PiJukebox/docs/hardware/ch57x-controller/setup-guide.md

 ### 3. Test

-Press the keys (W, E, R) and verify they emit the correct keypresses in your system.
+Press the physical buttons and verify they emit the correct keypresses (R, E, W) in your system.

 **Quick test on Linux:**